hashgraph-online/hcs-improvement-proposals/docs/standards/hcs-2.md

 Specific validation rules for each attribute ensure that users adhere to the format and standards expected within the HCS framework, enhancing interoperability and consistency.

+### Conclusion

+HCS-2 creates a method of connecting data and enabling dynamic state registries